-The admissions committee reviews applicant overall qualifications and takes the following requirements into consideration:
+The admissions committee reviews an applicant's overall qualifications and takes the following requirements into consideration:

-- Grade Point Average: Final GPA of Bachelor’s degree OR last 60 semester units or 90 quarter units of college coursework completed, must be at least 3.0 (on a 4.0 scale).
-Or earned a Master’s degree with a 3.0 GPA.
-Incoming class average GPA is 3.3
+- grade point average: final GPA of bachelor’s degree, or the last 60 semester units or 90 quarter units of college coursework completed, must be at least 3.0 (on a 4.0 scale).
+Or earned a master’s degree with a 3.0 GPA.
+The incoming class average GPA is 3.3.

 International Student Admissions

 Students who feel they may need additional English language skills training can consider studying first at San Francisco State University’s American Language Institute (ALI).
 At ALI, students have the opportunity to improve lecture listening, note-taking, oral presentation, and academic advancement in reading and writing skills.
 In addition, students will become better oriented with the American educational system.
 Attending the ALI program is strongly recommended if students have not met the GMAT verbal or TOEFL requirements or to improve their English proficiency and academic skills in preparation for graduate studies.
 For more information, see the SF State American Language Institute.